ajin/sailpoint-connectors/Oracle Unified Directory/README.md

 | Membership Attribute | uniquemember |

 ## Installation
-To install the connector, simply:
+To install the connector, simply run below to enable a new Application Type called "Oracle Unified Directory"

 ### Web
 Use the Import From File page to import the new directory connector into IdentityIQ.
 Open IdentityIQ from your Web browser and log in with the administrator account.
 Next, navigate to `Global Settings` -> `Import from File`.
 Select the file `oud-connector.xml` and click import.
-This will create a new Application Type.

 ### CLI
 Launch the IdentityIQ console by running the iiq console command from the `identityiq_home\WEB-INF\bin` directory.
 Next, use the console command to import `oud-connector.xml` file to import the directory connector.